 - Preheat the oven to 350º F.

-- Slice the peaches and add to a bowl.
+- Slice 8 fresh peaches, remove the pits, and add to a mixing bowl.

 - Spread the biscuit mixture on top and bake.